Kjyesta30/data-science-interviews/theory.md

 **What is gradient boosting trees? ‍⭐️**

-Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
+Boosting is a machine learning technique that _sequentially_ applyes weak learners to a modified version of the original training dataset.
+Weak learners predictions are slightly better than random guessing.

+The most frequently used learner is a decision tree with just a few terminal nodes.
+Each tree tries to fix an error of the previous step by fitting to the current residuals, rather than target variable **y**.

 <br/>